NUKnightLab/SensorGrid/README.md

   * 6 (also 1 & 12) Used by WiFi WINC1500 Module
   * 7 RFM95 Interrupt (32u4)
   * 8 RFM95 Chip select (Must be HIGH during Adalogger read/write)
-  * 9 OLED Button A
+  * 9 OLED Button A/Battery read voltage divider
   * 10 SD Chip select
   * 12 (proposed) Dust Sensor LED power
   * 12 (also 1 & 6) Used by WiFi WINC1500 Module